Esdeath-GK/esdeath-gk/README.md

 When I'm not coding, you can find me indulging in my latest video game obsession or just going through goofy stuff online.

 So go ahead, take a peek at my projects, grab a cup of coffee, and let's see what we can create together!
 Who knows, maybe you might find my ☕ Teapot ☕ somewhere 😃!
+Just bring 418 with you.
+My teapot doesn't like being alone.